 How to Pack a Bikepacking Seat Bag

-- Lose the stuff sacks.
-Instead, compact everything into a single solid mass.
-The structural integrity comes from compression.
+- Ditch the stuff sacks.
+Instead, smush all the soft stuff together into a single solid mass.

-- Those straps that go around your saddle rails – leave them a bit loose until after you’re done stuffing the bag.
-Then tighten them up and let them help compress the stuff in the bag.
+- Those straps that go around your saddle rails, leave them a bit loose until after you’re done stuffing the bag.
+Then tighten them up and let them help compress everything.

 - Tire rub can be a frustrating issue for shorter riders on 29er bikes.
-If careful packing and secure buckles (some buckles on cheaper models tend to loosen over time) don’t fix it, you may need a different seat bag or a more creative option.
+If careful packing and secure buckles (some buckles on cheaper models tend to loosen over time) don’t help, you may need a different seat bag or a more creative option.

 Feed / Stem Bags

-Named because they attach to your stem and are often used for snacks, these little bags are super convenient for easy access.
+So named because they attach to your stem and are often used for snacks, these little bags are super convenient for easy access.
 You don’t even have to stop pedaling to open the drawstring top, reach in, and grab for your gummy bears.